jdschi/Valetudo_automations_scripts/README.md

 A few automations and a script that have been useful with [Valetudo](https://valetudo.cloud) in [Home Assistant](https://www.home-assistant.io/).
 All yaml files assume your robot is named `valetudo_p10purobot` which is unlikely the case for your robot, so change accordingly.
 Other changes are explained in the file comments.
+I did some light editing for privacy, so please let me know if you find an error.

 I guess that it grew so big from years of tweaking.
 Maybe someone else finds it a useful way to learn about automations.
-I enjoy being able to say a simple sentence to my $13 Atom Echo like _Hey Nabu, mop the downstairs kitchen_ and it turns off the radio, turns on the lights, opens the curtains and sends the robot to mop up.
-When it is done, it turns the lights, curtains and radio back to the prior state, and the robot goes home to clean and dry the mop pads.
-All local.
+I enjoy anyone in the family being able to say a simple sentence to my $13 Atom Echo like _Hey Nabu, mop the downstairs kitchen_ and it turns off the radio, turns on the lights, opens the curtains and sends the robot to mop up.
+When it is done, it returns the lights, curtains and radio back to the prior state, and the robot goes home to clean and dry the mop pads.
+All **local**.
+I even get a message with the map showing the route taken by the robot.

  - `update_valetudo_vacuum_downstairs_room_list.yaml`: First create a dropdown helper with the name `input_select.valetudo_downstairs_room_list`.
 On creation it needs a single temporary entry.
    Edit this automation yaml for your robot (instead of `valetudo_p10purobot`), and this automation will make the dropdown list for each room on your map with